man-group/ArcticDB/docs/mkdocs/docs/tutorials/data_organisation.md

 ## General Performance Guidelines for ArcticDB

-In this section we want to highlight some general rules of thumb that will help you get the best performance from ArticDB.
+In this section we want to highlight some general rules of thumb that will help you get the best performance from ArcticDB.

 ### Properties of ArcticDB